-Creators Grant B: Creators who do not intend to travel may apply for a grant of up to \$3,000 to pursue digital, bibliographic, documentary or remote research from home or to hire a researcher with local access to material not available online.
-The grant may be used to cover subsistence, books, local transportation, researcher or document fees, video conferencing costs or access to online events or platforms.
-Grant B applicants must describe their proposed research activities and workplan but will not be required to submit receipts.
+Creators Grant B: Creators who do not intend to travel or incur significant third-party expenses may apply for a grant of up to \$3,000 to pursue local research; digital, bibliographic, documentary or remote research from home or to hire a researcher with access to material not available to the applicant (such as documents in a special collection or foreign archive).
+The grant may be used to cover subsistence, local transportation, researcher or document fees, fees to access online events, material or presentations.
+Grant B applicants must describe their proposed research activities and workplan but will not be required to submit receipts unless requested on review of the final report.

 Organizations and Publishers may apply for up to \$10,000 whether their research activities will be conducted in person or virtually.
+(See page 6 for information on eligible organizations.)

-The level of funding awarded in each grant category will be as recommended by the Research Grant jury based on their assessment of an application's merit against the program adjudication criteria and its final ranking.
+The level of funding awarded in each grant category will be as recommended by the Research Grant review panel based on their assessment of an application's merit against the program assessment criteria and its final ranking.
 Please contact the Program Consultant with any questions or concerns.